PurpleGuitar/python-kickstart-project/readme.md

 -   `make docker-test` to test the app in a Docker container.
 -   `make docker-build` to build the Docker container.

-It's not usually necessary to call `make docker-build` directly, as it will be called automatically if your source files have changed.
+It's not usually necessary to call `make docker-build` directly; it should be called automatically if your source files have changed.
+The `.docker-built` target controls which files will trigger a rebuild.

-These commands will not create or use a virtual environment in your local workspace.
+These commands do not create or use a virtual environment in your local workspace.

 # Troubleshooting